Color Enhancing Pressed

 tulip flowers keep a good color, but not the foliage.
 After

-using 2 coats of green dye they looked barely passable; but not
+using 2 coats of green dye they look passable; but not

 You can easily blend the colors when mixing in the alcohol.